How to Secure the 4 Feel-Good Chemicals During COVID-19

-- Have your children do a service project, brainstorm people who need help and ways to help them, or answer questions on www.freerice.com to easily donate rice to others
+- Have your children do a service project or brainstorm ways to help others

 - Give your kids extra touch like hugs first thing in the morning and last thing at night, snuggles during movies, brushing or doing their hair, friendly roughhousing, or backrubs if they’re anxious.
 Hugs have the added benefit of making it less likely your kid will get sick!

 Serotonin is the chemical you feel when you’re respected, admired, or given preferential treatment.
 You can also get serotonin by eating, since the amino acid tryptophan from food is converted to serotonin in your brain.
 To secure serotonin, spend time with your kid one-on-one, acknowledge what they're doing right, and give them power/control or a leadership role.

 - Let each kid rotate a turn staying up late with mom and dad and choosing a game to play, an art project to do, or a show to watch together.

 - Say “I see you.”
 “I see you cleaned up your blocks nicely.”
 “I see you ate a healthy lunch.”
 “I see you riding your bike through the leaves.”

 - Compliment/notice your kid for something specific they’ve done well that day, such as being responsible or helping others.
 John Gottman of the Gottman Institute found that a "magic ratio" of interacting five positive ways for every one negative way helps relationships thrive.

 - At each dinner time, have each family member "give pluses" by mentioning something positive that they noticed another family member do that day.

 - Let your kids take turns being the leader of the day (e.g., choosing a movie for the family to watch, choosing what to make for dinner, or choosing where to go on a walk).